sjbylo/aba/README.md

 - **Bastion**
    - A single RHEL 9 VM with internet access and connectivity to the private network.
-   - Downlaod and copy this Git repository to any location in your home directory on the bastion.
+   - Download and copy this Git repository to any location in your home directory on the bastion.
-   - Configure the Red Hat registry pull secret at `~/.pull-secret.json`.
+   - Configure the Red Hat registry pull secret at `~/.pull-secret.json` (a pull secret can be downloaded from https://console.redhat.com/openshift/install/pull-secret).
    - Install required RPMs from `templates/rpms-external.txt`.
    - Run `sudo dnf update` to ensure all packages are up to date (optional).
-   - Passwordless `sudo` access is highly recommended.
+   - Password-less `sudo` access is highly recommended.

 ### Common Requirements for Both Environments